 Wolves in Utah

-Due to a recent court ruling, wolves in much of Utah are once again listed as endangered under the federal Endangered Species Act.
-Wolves are only delisted in a small portion of northern Utah.
-The delisted zone (highlighted in green on the map) is the only area where the State of Utah has any authority to manage, capture or kill wolves.
-In the rest of the state, wolves are considered an endangered species and fall under federal control.
+As of September 2025, the delisted zone (the small area both north of I-80 and east of I-84 highlighted in green on the map) is the only area where the state of Utah has authority to manage wolves.
+In the rest of state, wolves are still considered an endangered species and fall under federal control and protection.

 Are there wolves in Utah?